I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfqueryinterface/nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md

 ## -remarks
 Drivers that create driver-defined interfaces typically call <b>WdfDeviceAddQueryInterface</b> from within an <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> or <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a> callback function.

-After a driver calls <b>WdfDeviceAddQueryInterface</b> to create a driver-defined interface, another framework-based driver can access the interface by calling <a href="wdf.wdffdoqueryforinterface">WdfFdoQueryForInterface</a>.
+After a driver calls <b>WdfDeviceAddQueryInterface</b> to create a driver-defined interface, another framework-based driver can access the interface by calling <a href="..\wdffdo\nf-wdffdo-wdffdoqueryforinterface.md">WdfFdoQueryForInterface</a>.

-For more information about driver-defined interfaces, see <a href="wdf.using_driver_defined_interfaces">Using Driver-Defined Interfaces</a>.
+For more information about driver-defined interfaces, see <a href="https://msdn.microsoft.com/ad96add6-c982-429b-b815-d7adf6fed8cc">Using Driver-Defined Interfaces</a>.

 The following code example is from the <a href="wdf.sample_kmdf_drivers">Toaster</a> sample bus driver.
 This example creates a driver-defined interface that uses the toaster sample's TOASTER_INTERFACE_STANDARD structure.